-To formally characterize this limitation, we theoretically proved that BC regularization inherently leads to suboptimal policies by analyzing the convergence properties of alternating optimization.
-We further empirically validated this phenomenon through controlled experiments on a synthetic continuous bandit task, demonstrating that BC regularization structurally confines the actor to a suboptimal manifold and prevents full exploitation of high-value regions identified by the critic.
-To address this fundamental issue, we propose \textit{proximal action replacement} (PAR), a plug-and-play training sample replacer that progressively replaces low-value dataset actions with high-value actions generated by a stable actor.
-By dynamically expanding the action exploration space while maintaining training stability through proximal constraints, PAR enables policies to transcend the performance ceiling imposed by BC regularization without sacrificing its stability benefits.
+To formally characterize this limitation, we theoretically and empirically characterize that BC regularization inherently leads to suboptimal policies by analyzing the convergence properties of the actor-critic optimization.
+To address this fundamental issue, we propose proximal action replacement (PAR), a plug-and-play training sample replacer that dynamically replaces suboptimal BC supervision targets with high-value actions from a stable target policy, filtered by alignment with the state-action value function's local ascent gradient to ensure only genuinely better actions are selected.
+Furthermore, proximal constraints preserve training stability, enabling policies to transcend the performance ceiling imposed by BC regularization without sacrificing its benefits.
 PAR is compatible with various BC regularization forms (MSE, KL, MLE) and seamlessly integrates into existing offline RL algorithms.
-Extensive experiments demonstrate that PAR consistently improves performance across multiple algorithms and diverse domains, as illustrated in Fig. \ref{fig:side:a}.
+Extensive experiments demonstrate that PAR consistently improves performance across multiple algorithms and diverse domains, as illustrated in Fig. \ref{fig:side:intro}.

-Our contributions are threefold: (1) \textbf{Theoretical analysis:} we formally prove that BC regularization structurally prevents policies from achieving optimality when dataset actions are suboptimal; (2) \textbf{Methodological innovation:} we propose PAR, a simple yet effective approach that addresses the suboptimality issue at the data level by progressively replacing low-value actions with high-value generated actions; and (3) \textbf{Empirical validation:} we demonstrate PAR's effectiveness through comprehensive experiments across multiple offline RL algorithms and diverse domains, showing consistent performance improvements and competitive results with state-of-the-art methods.
+Our contributions are as follows: 1) We formally characterize the structural suboptimality of BC regularization through convergence analysis, proving that when data contains suboptimal actions, the stationary point of the BC-regularized objective cannot coincide with the true optimal policy, and empirically verify this on a controlled bandit task; 2) We propose Proximal Action Replacement (PAR) to break this performance ceiling, which consists of two key components: gradient-direction-aware action replacement that dynamically replaces suboptimal actions guided by the state-action value function's local ascent direction, and value-uncertainty-aware OOD action weighting that adaptively bounds action deviations based on value uncertainty to ensure training stability; 3) Extensive experiments demonstrate that PAR, as a plug-and-play module, consistently improves the performance of various BC-regularized offline RL algorithms across diverse domains.